openoms/bitcoin-tutorials/zfs/create-raspiblitz-zfs-disk.md

     EXISTING_DISK=<existing-disk-id>

     # choose the new disk id from:
-    # the tmlist of physical disks
+    # the list of physical disks
     lsblk --scsi
     # get the IDs
     ls -la /dev/disk/by-id